• Skip to primary navigation

 These oatmeal dinner rolls are the perfect dinner roll.
 They are light and fluffy and have a rich, buttery flavor.
 I decided to mix up my traditional dinner roll recipe by adding old fashioned oats.
 Why not?
 The oats add a bit of texture and just a hint of flavor to the rolls.

-These rolls get a triple dose of butter: in the dough, brushed on just before baking, and then again as they come out of the oven!
+These rolls get a triple dose of butter!
+It's in the dough, brushed on just before baking, and then again as they come out of the oven!

 Balls of dough on board with flour.